Marco-Puig/opennote/README.md

 # OpenNote - A Modern Flipnote Successor

+OpenNote is a contemporary evolution of Flipnote, seamlessly blending the nostalgic charm of the classic animation tool with cutting-edge features.
+This successor introduces a sleek, user-friendly interface, empowering artists with enhanced drawing tools and animation capabilities.
+OpenNote reimagines the beloved Flipnote experience for a new generation, fostering creativity and collaboration in a modern digital landscape.

 ## Overview - Feburary 10th

 <img src = 'https://github.com/Marco-Puig/OpenNote/assets/90495366/008162dc-4402-46ff-a1a3-f1bdd133f90f' width = 600 height = 500>